Graduated Approach

 • Framework for Intervention (Revised) – Toolkit to help school-based teams to plan, record and evidence universal, targeted and specialist support for pupils with social, emotional and mental health needs.

-• Provision Mapping Tools – Tools that support schools to plan, monitor and review provision across the Assess–Plan–Do–Review cycle, ensuring equity and impact.
+• Provision Mapping Tools – Tools that support schools and settings to plan, monitor and review provision across the Assess–Plan–Do–Review cycle, ensuring equity and impact.

 • MAP Meetings – Multi-agency planning meetings that prioritise, coordinate and review support for children and young people.